DollyGt/e-commerce-final-project/README.md

 I would like to add a feature that would allow registered customers to be informed of new arrivals and monthly offers without having to be logged on the website.
 Registered users would have to first agree with these terms and conditions then they can receive such information via email whenever such offers exists.
 This would ensure  that registered customers would be the first to know of any news regarding the products earlier than others.
 I would also like to add bidding feature that would allow registered customers to bid for products based on meeting a certain criteria in which only after they have spent so much in total within a particular period can they access the bidding platform.
 Bidding would ensure that at some point they would be likely to purchase an item at a mush lower price.

 # Technologies Used

-JQuery
-The project uses JQuery to simplify DOM manipulation.

 1.HTML5